benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LA4C.png)

-- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier
+- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity, or a quantifier.
+If quantifier - pt/at/st/ett must be defined right of an R-combiner

 _**Q116:** Any person who owns vehicles with no more than 3 colors_